 If your transmission/ distribution network has implemented a domain controller, it is advisable to check how many users are present in the Domain Administrators groups and no user is having default passwords such as company[AT]123.

 Also, if the transmission/ distribution team is using any client to connect to the SCADA Server of Tranmission or Distribution and that machine (on which client is installed) is in IT Network, it might be a possible path to reach SCADA LAN.
-Maintain, a list of these machines.
-If possible, provide these clients on separate network/ machines.
+Maintain, a

 Please make sure that there are no VNC Server without authentication.
 If VNC is not required, remove it, if required atleast keep a strong password on it.